William Fettes Pitcairn

-William Fettes Pitcairn (1804–1891) was a Scottish theological author.
+William Fettes Pitcairn (14 October 1803 – 25 September 1891) was a Scottish theological author.

 Life

-He was born in Edinburgh on 14 October 1803 the son of Alexander Pitcairn (1746–1819), a wealthy merchant, by his second wife, Jane Trotter.
+Pitcairn was born in Edinburgh on 14 October 1803, the son of Alexander Pitcairn (1746–1819), a wealthy merchant, by his second wife, Jane Trotter.
 He was first cousin to Robert Pitcairn.
 The family lived at 4 Forth Street, then a newly built Georgian townhouse in the eastern part of Edinburgh's New Town (still existing but somewhat altered).

 He appears to have trained as a lawyer.
 He lived much of his life with his parents but by 1860 is living independently at 19 Forth Street, a few doors from his family home.